Shulgi: Royal hymns

 Shulgi also boasted about his ability to maintain high speeds while running long distances.
-He claimed in his 7th regnal year to have run from Nippur to Ur, a distance of not less than 100 miles.
+He claimed in his 7th regnal year to have run from Nippur to Ur, a distance of over 150 kilometers (100 miles).
 Kramer refers to Shulgi as "The first long distance running champion."

-Shulgi wrote a long royal hymn to glorify himself and his actions, in which he refers to himself as "the king of the four-quarters, the pastor of the black-headed people".
+Shulgi wrote 26 royal hymns to glorify himself and his actions.
+In one Shulgi claimed that he spoke Elamite as well as he spoke Sumerian.
+In another he refers to himself as "the king of the four-quarters, the pastor of the black-headed people".